 Unsurprisingly, not every recovered car comes back in the same condition.
 As much as 29% of recovered cars suffer some kind of damage or vandalism while they are missing.
 Returned cars in the western U.S. are nearly twice as likely to come back damaged than in the Northeast and Midwest, however.

 Among all reports of damage or vandalism to cars in 2018, the typical cost to repair is $1,490.
 However, there's a significant difference in cost by region.
-We found that car damage in the Northeast was the most expensive by far: The average cost to repair vandalism or damage there was $2,668 in 2018, which is 2.5 times more than in the western U.S.
+Car damage in the Northeast was the most expensive by far: The average cost to repair vandalism or damage there was $2,668 in 2018, which is 2.5 times more than in the western U.S.

 Car owners whose returned cars have been damaged may be eligible to receive payment from their car insurance companies if they carry comprehensive coverage.
 This coverage pays to repair or replace a car if it's damaged by something other than a collision (as well as if the car is stolen and not returned).
 However, comprehensive isn't a legally mandatory coverage — it's optional unless your lender requires it as a condition of your lease or loan.